-- 1. Primary
+- Primary (with or without PLL)

-- 2. Secondary
+- Secondary

-- 3. Internal FRC
+- Internal FRC

-- 4. Internal LPRC
+- Internal LPRC

 The user can switch between these functional groups but cannot switch between options within a group.
-If the primary group is selected, then the choice within the group is always determined by the FPR<3:0> Configuration bits.
-The OSCCON register holds the control and status bits related to clock switching.
+If the primary group is selected, then the choice within the group is always determined by the FPR<4:0> Configuration bits.
+The OSCCON register holds the Control and Status bits related to clock switching.

-- COSC<1:0>: Read-only status bits always reflect the current oscillator group in effect. - NOSC<1:0>: Control bits which are written to indicate the new oscillator group of choice. - On POR and BOR, COSC<1:0> and NOSC<1:0> are both loaded with the Configuration bit values FOS<1:0>. - LOCK: The LOCK Status bit indicates a PLL lock. - CF: Read-only Status bit indicating if a clock fail detect has occurred. - OSWEN: Control bit changes from a '0' to a '1' when a clock transition sequence is initiated.
+- COSC<2:0>: Read-only bits always reflect the current oscillator group in effect. - NOSC<2:0>: Control bits which are written to indicate the new oscillator group of choice. - On POR and BOR, COSC<2:0> and NOSC<2:0> are both loaded with the Configuration bit values FOS<2:0>. - LOCK: The LOCK bit indicates a PLL lock. - CF: Read-only bit indicating if a clock fail detect has occurred. - OSWEN: Control bit changes from a '0' to a '1' when a clock transition sequence is initiated.
 Clearing the OSWEN control bit will abort a clock transition in progress (used for hang-up situations).

-If Configuration bits FCKSM<1:0> = 1x, the clock switching and fail-safe clock monitoring functions are disabled.
+If Configuration bits FCKSM<1:0> = 1x, then the clock switching and Fail-Safe Clock monitoring functions are disabled.
 This is the default Configuration bit setting.

-If clock switching is disabled, the FOS<1:0> and FPR<3:0> bits directly control the oscillator selection and the COSC<1:0> bits do not control the clock selection.
+If clock switching is disabled, then the FOS<2:0> and FPR<4:0> bits directly control the oscillator selection and the COSC<2:0> bits do not control the clock selection.
 However, these bits will reflect the clock source selection.

-Note: The application should not attempt to switch to a clock frequency lower than 100 KHz when the fail-safe clock monitor is enabled.
+Note: The application should not attempt to switch to a clock of frequency lower than 100 kHz when the Fail-Safe Clock Monitor is enabled.
 If such clock switching is performed, the device may generate an oscillator fail trap and switch to the Fast RC oscillator.

-20.2.8 PROTECTION AGAINST ACCIDENTAL WRITES TO OSCCON
+17.2.8 PROTECTION AGAINST ACCIDENTAL WRITES TO OSCCON